 All investments involve risks, including possible loss of principal.
+Hedge funds are complex investments and may not be appropriate for all investors.
 Investment in these types of hedge-fund strategies is subject to those market risks common to entities investing in all types of securities, including market volatility.
 There can be no assurance that the investment strategies employed by hedge fund and liquid alternative managers will be successful.
 It is always possible that any trade could generate a loss if the manager’s expectations do not come to pass.
 Hedge strategy outlooks are determined relative to other hedge strategies and do not represent an opinion regarding absolute expected future performance or risk of any strategy or sub-strategy.
 Conviction sentiment is determined by the K2 Advisors’ Research group based on a variety of factors deemed relevant to the analyst(s) covering the strategy or sub-strategy and may change from time to time in the analyst’s sole discretion.

 For more information on any of our funds, contact your financial advisor or download a free prospectus.
 Investors should carefully consider a fund’s investment goals, risks, sales charges and expenses before investing.
 The prospectus contains this and other information.
 Please read the prospectus carefully before investing or sending money.

 1. Duration is a measure of the sensitivity of the price (the value of principal) of a fixed-income investment to a change in interest rates.
 Duration is expressed as a number of years.